Jacksonville Law Programs

 University of Florida

 The University of Florida's law school, Levin College of Law, was founded in the early 1900s.
-The school was ranked 48th overall by U.S. News and World Report.
-In 2012, there were 287 students in the entering class.
-The median LSAT score of entering students in Fall 2012 was better than 160, and the median GPA was more than 3.5.
-Levin College of Law offers six degrees.
-As of July 2012, Levin College of Law graduates had a 91.2% pass rate on the bar exam.
+The school was ranked 41st overall by U.S. News and World Report.
+In 2019, there were 969 students in the entering class.
+Levin College of Law offers five degrees.

 Juris Doctor (J.D.)

 The curriculum develops students' legal knowledge, analytical skills, and communication skills.
 Students attend seminars and participate in clinical programs, simulations, and role-playing.
 First-year students study a standardized curriculum that covers important legal basics, and second- and third-year students can choose classes from an array of electives that cover more specific legal focuses.

 The LL.M. in Taxation is a one-year full-time program.
 Graduates of this program can go on to become employed in government agencies, law firms or accounting firms.

 The LL.M. in International Taxation offers courses in areas like tax treaties, comparative taxation, and European taxation.
 This one-year program also includes courses in U.S. taxation and may provide students the opportunity to complete independent research projects.

 Master of Laws (LL.M.) in U.S. Law